-All reports of sexual misconduct must be reported directly to the U.S. Center for SafeSport at www.uscenterforsafesport.org or 720-531-0340.
-No statutes of limitation apply to reports of incidents of sexual misconduct.
+All reports of sexual misconduct and violations of this Safe Sport Policy of a sexual nature must be reported directly to the Center at safesport.org or 720-531-0340.

 All reports of sexual misconduct received by USEF will be forwarded to the Center.